kutespaces/argocd/README.md

 Your Kubernetes cluster is now home to two services: the classic game-2048 and the informative podinfo.
 Why not start by taking a look at the podinfo service?
 Simply head to `http://podinfo.127.0.0.1.nip.io:<FORWARDED K3D INGRESS PORT>` in your web browser.

-As we delve into the GitOps workflow, you'll find that the `./manifests` directory houses a git repository connected to an internal git server within your cluster.
+As we delve into the GitOps workflow, you'll find that the `./manifests` directory houses a nested git repository connected to an internal git server within your cluster.
 We'll elaborate on this connection shortly.

 Here's a hands-on exercise to illustrate the power of GitOps: